How rich is Lawrence Summers?

 People also search for

-Lawrence Summers net worth, biography and wiki:
+Lawrence Summers net worth 2017, biography & wiki:

 He left Harvard in 1991, working as the Chief Economist in the World Bank from 1991 to 1993.
 In 1993, Summers was named Undersecretary for International Affairs of the USA Department of the Treasury under the Clinton Administration.
 In 1995, he was promoted to Deputy Secretary of the Treasury under his longtime political mentor Robert Rubin.
 In 1999, he succeeded Rubin as Secretary of the Treasury.
 He was likewise powerful in the American advised privatization of the markets of the Post-Soviet states, as well as in the deregulation of the U.S monetary system, for example, abolishment of the Glass-Steagall Act.